kristianmandrup/typescript-ast-processor/docs/query/engine.md

 Please let us know if there are parts of the API that need to be made more generic and customizable to suit your needs.

+Note: Not all testers have yet been "upgraded" to make use the generic factory mapping.

 ### Node detail testers

 See [Node details](node-details.md)